-What is signposting in writing?
+First up, what is signposting in writing?

-Why bother using signposting words in essay writing?
+Why bother using signposting words?
+An example!

-Let me show you the power of using signposting words in your essay writing.
+Let me show you the power of using signposting words in your essay writing:

 Thanks to History On The Net for refreshing my high school history to be able to write these examples…

 - No one loves spending time marking, so by making your reader’s life easier, they may be inclined to generosity when it comes to awarding your mark.

-- It makes sure you get the CREDIT YOU DESERVE: by making your argument as clear as possible, you give yourself the best possible chance of getting all the credit you deserve for the quality of the points you made, and the style with which you strung them together.
+- By making your argument and structure as clear as possible, you give yourself the best possible chance of getting all the credit you deserve!
+Both for the quality of the points you made, and the style with which you strung them together.

 So, how to start incorporating signposting into your essays?

-1. Give your reader the map
+Step 1: Give your reader the map

 - Simple list of points or steps: